 different desires and karmas.

 does the age of the earth and the existence of life on it correspond to the

 Hindu cosmological calendar?
 Where are we now in the Hindu calendar?

 Hindu, or Vedic, concept of time is cyclical.
 There are cycles within cycles

 within cycles.
-The basic unit of this cyclical time is called the day of
+The basic unit of this cyclical time is called the

 Brahma.
 It lasts about 4.3 billion years.
 It's followed by a night of

 Brahma, which also lasts about 4.3 billion years.
 The days follow the nights